 - Iron-rich food: Green vegetables, dark chocolate, nuts, pumpkin seeds, cashew nuts

-- Catalase rich food: Onions, radish, broccoli, cucumber, grapes, peaches, sprouts, lentils
+- Catalase-rich food: Onions, radishes, broccoli, cucumber, grapes, peaches, sprouts, lentils

 What to do if my black hair turns blonde?

 Blonding of the hair is all-natural.
 While applying the preventive measures, we can protect blonding to some extent but never fully.
 So the key is to embrace the newness.